Package Leaflet: Information for the User

 Final volume after addition (ml) | 480 | 600 |

-The exposure of parenteral nutrition solutions for intravenous administration, especially after mixing with oligoelements or vitamins, can have adverse effects on the clinical outcome of newborns due to the generation of peroxides and other degradation products.
-When used in newborns and children under 2 years, Numeta G13%E should be protected from ambient light until the end of administration.
+Exposure to light of intravenous parenteral nutrition solutions, especially after mixing with oligoelements or vitamins, can have adverse effects on the clinical outcome of newborns due to the generation of peroxides and other degradation products.
+When used in newborns and children under 2 years, Numeta G13%E should be protected from ambient light until administration is completed.

-Medicaments compatible with the reconstituted mixture (after opening the non-permanent seals and mixing the contents of the two or three chambers) can be added.
+Compatible medications can be added to the reconstituted mixture (after opening the non-permanent seals and mixing the contents of the two or three chambers).

 Vitamins can also be added to the glucose chamber before reconstituting the mixture (before opening the non-permanent seals and mixing the solutions and emulsion).

-Tables 1-4 show the possible additions of commercially available oligoelement solutions (identified as TE1 and TE4), vitamins (identified as lyophilized V1 and emulsion V2), and electrolytes in defined quantities.
+In Tables 1-4, the possible additions of commercially available oligoelement solutions (identified as TE1 and TE4), vitamins (identified as lyophilized V1 and emulsion V2), and electrolytes in defined quantities are shown.

-Table 1: Compatibility of 3-in-1 (B3C activated) with or without dilution in water
+Table 1: Compatibility of 3-in-1 (3-chamber bag activated) with or without water dilution

 Per 300 ml (3-in-1 mixture with lipids) | ||||||